lexjansen/cdisc-core-sas/README.md

 The [cdisc-core-sas GitHub repository](https://github.com/lexjansen/cdisc-core-sas) contains working files and other artefacts to support a Proof of Concept for running CDISC CORE within SAS.

-This Proof of Concepts is based on CORE release v0.9.2 (February 28, 2025) and was developed on Windows 10 with SAS 9.4 TS1M7.
+This Proof of Concepts is based on CORE release v0.9.3 (March 31, 2025) and was developed on Windows 10 with SAS 9.4 TS1M7.

 ## Supported python versions